February 14, 2023

 - In-app messaging and automation

-Keeping your patients happy and engaged is a challenge, and using patient portal messaging and one-way SMS should be a routine part of your clinic’s communications strategy.
+Keeping your patients happy and engaged is a challenge, and using patient portal messaging and one-way SMS should be a routine part of your clinic’s patient engagement strategy.

 With an all-in-one physical therapy practice management software like PtEverywhere, you can connect with your patients anywhere in the world, remind them of appointments via email and texts, and offer an intuitive, unified portal to access HEP.

-To learn more about keeping your patients engaged, book a demo.
+To learn more about patient engagement strategies, book a demo.